Introduction

 Providers (Inputs)

 Providers are the ways messages reach channelBar.
-There are eight different provider types:
+There are nine different provider types:

 | Provider | Description |